calchen01/RobotNLP/README.md

 pip3 install matplotlib
 ```

-???
-You also need to uncomment code in robot_com.py, change the robot serial ID with your own, start the server in one Terminal, cd into the src folder in another Terminal and type:
+Next, change the robot ID with your own in line 15 of robot_com.py.
+Start the server in one Terminal session, cd into the src folder in another Terminal session and type:
-???
 ```
 python3 robot_com.py
 ```